 A leading cause of deforestation is the conversion of forests for agriculture.
 WWF works to ensure that key agricultural commodities (e.g. beef, cotton, dairy, palm oil, soy and sugarcane) are produced and processed in a sustainable manner.
 To do this, WWF engages with leading companies and other stakeholders to build consensus about key impacts, develop globally acceptable performance based standards that measurably reduce those impacts, and identify better management practices and policies that help reduce key impacts, create financial incentives to encourage conservation, and increase efficiency and improve the bottom line for producers.

 Each minute we lose the equivalent of 36 football fields of forests to deforestation.
 WWF addresses the drivers of forest loss, most of which come from outside the forest sector, by engaging with key companies and industries to improve the sustainability of key commodities linked to deforestation and forest degradation.
-We also work to promote forest conservation and sustainable use by promoting responsible forest management, protection and restoration.
-WWF provides solutions to conserve our forests, protect species and alleviate poverty by leveraging our field work, policy and business partnerships.
+We also work to promote forest conservation and sustainable use by promoting responsible forest management, protection, and restoration.
+WWF provides solutions to conserve our forests, protect species, and help communities facing barriers by leveraging our fieldwork, policy, and business partnerships.